 Entertainment Man who rushed Broadway stage during 'Hand to God' to charge his cell phone apologizes This is not an invitation to charge your cell phone.
 Photo Credit: Joan Marcus By AMNY.COM July 10, 2015 3:41 PM Print Share fbShare Tweet gShare Email A man says he "wasn't really thinking" when he ran on stage during a Broadway performance of "Hand to God" to try to charge his cell phone in what turned out to be a fake outlet.
 "Ultimately, before coming to see 'Hand of God' I downed a few drinks and I think that clearly impaired my judgement," wrote Nick Silvestri of Seaford as he apologized for his actions.
 "Before the show started, I noticted that my phone's battery was low, and the only power outlet I saw was on stage.
 I think you all know what happened next, and I don't have a very good answer ...
 I guess I wasn't really thinking."
 Thankfully, this episode has turned out to be a learning experience for Silvestri.
 "I don't go to plays very much, and I didn't realize that the stage is considered off limits," he wrote in a statement he delivered during a news conference outside the Booth Theater where "Hand to God' is playing.
 "I've learned a lot about the theater in the past few days -- theater people are really passionate and have been very willing to educate me."
 That said, you won't find him on stage again.
 "I can assure you that I won't be setting foot on a stage ever again, unless I decide to become an actor."
 No word on whether he realized the power outlet was fake.
-By AMNY.COM Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By AMNY.COM Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.